 Targets Strategies Timescales Responsibilities Success Criteria To ensure all children Regular parent/carer communication.
-On-going with disabilities have Regular discussions between teachers, LSAs and HT. access to the Liaise with external agencies to gain advice and support e.g. curriculum.
-Educational Psychologist, CISS, SALT, Outreach services, OT, School Nurse, and Primary Mental Health Worker.
-Individualised, multi-sensory teaching strategies and supporting resources are used.
-To enable improved Raise awareness of font size, page layouts and use of colour paper to In-place IT supporting learning. access to written support children with visual impairments and reading difficulties.
-On-going Appropriate resources information for Use of RNIB borrowing library to access and borrow large font and children, parents and easy read texts. visitors.
+On-going Family needs are supported, with disabilities have Regular discussions between teachers, LSAs and HT. and school, home and access to the Liaise with external agencies to gain advice and support e.g. professionals work curriculum.
+Educational Psychologist, CISS, SALT, Outreach services, OT, School collaboratively to Nurse, and Primary Mental Health Worker. remove/reduce barriers Individualised, multi-sensory teaching strategies and supporting resources are used.
+To enable improved Raise awareness of font size, page layouts and use of colour paper to In-place IT supporting learning.

+access to written information for children, parents and visitors. support children with visual impairments and reading difficulties.
+Use of RNIB borrowing library to access and borrow large font and easy read texts.
 Auditing signage around the school to ensure accessibility for all.
-Autmn'17 Review children's Information collected about new children.
-Annually HT & Each staff member aware of records ensuring Records passed up to each class teacher.
-Outside disabilities and needs of school's awareness of End of year class meetings. agencies those children in the school any disabilities.
+On-going Appropriate resources Review children's records ensuring school's awareness of any disabilities.
+Information collected about new children.
+Records passed up to each class teacher.
+End of year class meetings.
 Annual reviews.
-All teachers are teachers of SEND Support Plans.
-SEND.
+SEND Support Plans.
 Medical forms, Health Care Plans and Risk Assessments reviewed and up-dated annually.
 Significant health problems/difficulties -Heath Care Plans in pupil's class, copies & Risk Assessments also in office.
-In school record Record keeping systems to be regularly reviewed for safeguarding and Continual SLT Effective communication of system to be reviewed maximising efficient systems. review Office information about and improved where Adjustments as required to ensure GDRP compliant. and disabilities throughout necessary.
-Census returns are used to inform provision. improve- school.
-(Records on SIMS/ Staff and employment data reviewed annually in consultation with ment protected) individual members.
+Annually HT & Outside agencies Each staff member aware of disabilities and needs of those children in the school All teachers are teachers of SEND.
+In school record system to be reviewed and improved where necessary.
+(Records on SIMS/ protected) Record keeping systems to be regularly reviewed for safeguarding and maximising efficient systems.
+Adjustments as required to ensure GDPR compliant.
+Census returns are used to inform provision.
+Staff and employment data reviewed annually in consultation with individual members.
+Continual review and improve- ment SLT Office Effective communication of information about disabilities throughout school.